MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

   - "scripts [SQL Server], SQL Server Management Studio"
 ---

-# Tutorial: Scripting Objects in SQL Server Management Studio
+# Tutorial: Script Objects in SQL Server Management Studio
 This tutorial will teach you how to generate Transact-SQL (T-SQL) scripts for various  objects found within SQL Server Management Studio.
 In this tutorial, you will find examples of how to script the following objects:
  - Queries when performing actions within the GUI
  - Databases in two different ways ("Script As" and "Generate Script")